16 Sex Problems Marriage Counselors Hear About All the Time

 We’ve lost our passion

-“Turning the heat back on takes an understanding of why the flames went out,” says Tom Murray, PhD, LMFT, who practices in Greensboro, North Carolina.
+“Turning the heat back on takes an understanding of why the flames went out,” says Tom Murray, PhD, LMFT, marriage and family therapist, who practices in Greensboro, North Carolina.
 “A big reason for wildfires at the beginning of a relationship is the context; not much was known between you and everything was a mystery.”
-Now, everyday life stressors like jobs, kids, mortgage, change everything, he says.
+Now, everyday life stressors like jobs, kids, and a mortgage change everything, he says.
 “Change the context and reignite the flames,” he says.
 He suggests communicating more, putting your phones down, and getting the TV out of the bedroom.

 I have no desire to get frisky

 When you have little or low drive for sex, trying going back to the basics.
-“Couples should broaden their definition of sex to include activity other than intercourse,” says Mindy Utay, LCSW, JD who practices in New York.
+“Couples should broaden their definition of sex to include activity other than intercourse,” says Mindy Utay, LCSW, JD, a licensed clinical social worker who practices in New York.
 “It can be any physical contact between partners done lovingly and tenderly.”
 She suggests holding hands, stroking one another, kissing, or just being in each other’s arms.
 “It takes the pressure off the act of sex and reimagines it,” says Utay.
 “This often opens the door to more physical contact and a gradual reconnection through physicality and eroticism.”

 Our libidos aren’t in tune

 “Couples struggle with not having a desire for a sexual connection at the same time,” says Laura Heck, co-host of Marriage Therapy Radio who has a private practice in Salt Lake City.
 You can waste a lot of time waiting to always be on the same page, though.
 Instead, she suggests that you create sexual desire.
 “If you know your partner has a tried and true sexual arousal in the evening after the kids are put to bed, then start priming your mind and body earlier in the day,” she says.
-Learn how to avoid marriage counseling.
+Here’s what happened when one couple did marriage counseling for their anniversary.

-You argue about how messy the house is or how he forgot to pay the water bill, which kills your interest in sex.
+You argue about how messy the house is or how they forgot to pay the water bill.
+This can kill your interest in sex.
 “Even if one partner can ‘forget’ about the bickering, the other may still be angry,” says Carla Marie Manly, PhD, a clinical psychologist and author of the forthcoming Joy From Fear.
 “Many a partner has said to me, ‘I can’t believe he would even think I’d want to have sex after such horrible behavior.’”
 She suggests you both need to make the effort to be more respectful and kind to one another.
 “Then sexual intimacy can grow and blossom.”

 I always have to initiate